WesleyMaciel2510/my_place/README.md

-# my_place

-A new Flutter project.

-# Flutter App
+# My_Place

-This is a Flutter application.
+A project to list renting places.
 Follow the steps below to clone the repository, update all packages, and run the app.

 ## 🖥️ Prerequisites